-- 1. Start the Engine. - 2.
+- 1. Start the engine. - 2.
 After the engine has run for a few minutes, measure the starting battery voltage at the battery terminals using a multimeter set on DC volts. - a.
-If the voltage is increasing toward 14 volts, the alternator is working. - b.
-If the voltage remains around 12 volts, a problem exists with either the alternator or the charging circuit; continue with Steps 3 through 6.
+If the voltage is increasing toward 14 volts, the alternator is working; omit Steps 3 through 8 and go directly to "Checking the Service Battery" on the next page. - b.
+If the voltage remains around 12 volts, a problem exists with either the alternator or the charging circuit; continue with Steps 3 through 8.